Disclaimer: I do not own Naruto or Mass Effect.

 "What else is there?"

-"There's something alive in there?"
-The Captain demanded.
+"There's something alive in there?" the Captain demanded.
+This was getting weirder and weirder by the second.

 "Is the energy reading as eezo?"
 Arsmeni asked.
 If it was, then it would be the biggest deposit the galactic community had ever found.

-"Uh…no, Captain."
-One of the nearby crew answered her question.
+"Uh…no, Captain," one of the nearby crew answered her.
 "I'm checking all known energies to see if there is a match."
 Her fingers flew over the keyboard in front of her as she looked through databases.
-"I think I have a match, ma'am."
-She announced.
+"I think I have a match, ma'am," she announced.
 "It's almost identical match to the energy that the Alliance military uses."

+Everyone on the bridge went silent at that announcement.
 "Are you telling me that meteor is giving off a chakra reading!?"
 She knew the bare amount about chakra.
 It was an energy that could only be used by humans.
-It was also the reason why they were able to beat the Turians back off Shanxi within a week during the Relay 314 Incident and easily defeated the Batarian invasion in the Skyllian Blitz.
+It was also the reason why they were able to beat the turians back off Shanxi within two weeks during the Relay 314 Incident and easily defeat the batarian invasion in the Skyllian Blitz and shaming the Hegemony afterwards with the Iron Left and the Silent Right.

 "Yes, ma'am, there are a few differences, but as far as I can tell, they are enough to not make it completely identical."

-"Oh great, you know what happens next."
-She muttered to her XO.
+Her grouchiness turned onto something else.
+"Oh great, you know what happens next," she muttered to her XO.

 "Ma'am?" asked Falnya, unsure of what she meant.

-"With all due respect ma'am, but isn't that we were planning to do?"
+"With all due respect ma'am, isn't that we were planning to do?"

 She threw a mock glare at her XO, but it soon turned into a smile.
 "You know me too well, Falnya."

-"That's my job, Captain."
-She replied with a straight face.
+"That's my job, Captain," she replied with a straight face.
 She could understand where Arsmeni was coming though.
 When it came to the study of chakra, there was none.
 The Alliance kept the secrets of the energy close to the chest and refused to let anyone who wasn't a human study it.
 If the Asari Republics could get their hands on the meteor and somehow figure out how it was giving off the reading, they could be the ones to discover how chakra worked.
 That would, in turn, make the captain and crew of the Shield of Athame either famous or rich.
+Perhaps even both.

 All of a sudden, a warning klaxon began going off.
 "What's going on?"
 Arsmeni demanded as the bridge had red lights flashing all around them.

 "It's the meteor, ma'am.
-It's gaining speed!"
-A nearby crew shouted.
+It's gaining speed!" a nearby crew member shouted.
 "If we stay where we are it'll hit us in seven minutes!"

-"Pilot, engage thrusters and get this ship ready to move!"
-She barked out an order.
+"Lila, engage thrusters and get this ship ready to move!" she barked out an order.
+Her XO leapt out of her chair and ran over to a nearby console, checking the readings over the crewmember's shoulder.

-"Yes sir!"
-The pilot replied, hitting a rapid sequence of buttons around the helm.
+"Yes ma'am!" her pilot replied, hitting a rapid sequence of buttons around the helm.
+The ship hummed to her response.

-"Is there any way we can damage that thing?"
-She asked another crew member as she stood behind her chair, looking at the screen.
+"Is there any way we can damage that thing?" she asked the crewmember monitoring the weapons.

-"Incoming in four minutes!" shouted Falnya from where she stood, reading a screen and watching the meteor.
+"Incoming in four minutes!" shouted Falnya from where she stood, reading the screen.

 "Lila, will we be able to move away from its path?"
 Arsmeni asked the pilot.